Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/integer-arrays.md

 This is why NumPy automatically broadcasts integer array indices together.

-> **Outer indexing arrays can be constructed by inserting size-1 dimensions
+> **Outer indexing arrays can be constructed by inserting size `1` dimensions
-> into the desired "outer" integer array indices so that the non-size-1
+> into the desired "outer" integer array indices so that the non-size `1`
 > dimension for each is in the indexing dimension.**

 For example,